South West Coastal Path: St Ives to Mevagissey

 Grading

 A Moderate grade walk with some long days.
-The Coastal path is hilly and many climbs are made each day, returning again to sea level.
+The Coastal Path is hilly and many climbs are made each day, returning again to sea level.
 Some trails are rough under foot.
 This is a coastal path, so some scrambling may be in place.

 Mode of Transport